-Each student with an EHCP will have an Individual Support Plan too.
+Each student with an EHCP will have an Individual Support Plan too, recorded on the Pupil Profile Log.
 This may be written by the SENCO in consultation with the class teacher, parent and student.
 It may suggest alternative strategies, learning programmes, modifications to the curriculum and/or extra support for the child, individually or in small groups.
 This will involve the support and advice of outside agencies.